 The Role of Negligence in Cerebral Palsy

-If your child’s care team made errors while treating your child, caused your child’s physical injuries, failed to properly diagnose or treat preexisting conditions, or did not properly read test results or address a preventable issue, they may be held liable for medical malpractice.
+If your child’s care team made errors while treating your child, caused your child’s physical injuries, failed to properly diagnose or treat pre-existing conditions, or did not properly read test results or address a preventable issue, they may be held liable for medical malpractice.

 How Much Can You Get in a CP Settlement?

 The amount of compensation that you can receive in a cerebral palsy lawsuit depends on the type and severity of your child’s birth injury.
-Some of the factors that will determine your settlement amount include:
+Some factors that will determine your settlement amount include:

 - Whether the damage that occurred was in the facial nerve, brachial plexus, phrenic nerve, or spinal cord